To the Devil a Daughter: Home media

 Anchor Bay Entertainment released the film on DVD in North America on 8 October 2002.
 Scream Factory released a Blu-ray edition on 17 December 2019.
 As of May 2023, the Blu-ray sales had totaled US$144,151.
 This Blu-ray edition went out of print in 2024.

 Reception

 Box office

 During its opening week at the Odeon Leicester Square, the film earned £13,375.
 The film was overall a financial success, and one of Hammer Studios' most profitable releases of the 1970s.

 Critical response

+As of January 2025, To the Devil a Daughter holds a 45% approval rating on movie review aggregator website Rotten Tomatoes based on 11 reviews.
+On Metacritic, the film has a weighted average score of 39 out of 100 based on five critics, indicating "generally unfavourable" reviews.